 But since we cannot be there all the time, we have opened it for visitors like you!
 Use either of these links to book your reservation today.
 If you book after reading this, send me a message and I will be sure to leave you a thank you gift!

-I recently shared how my husband & I fell in love with the island of Ambergris Caye in Belize…first, as a daydream and then as reality.
+I recently shared how my husband & I fell in love with Ambergris Caye, Belize…first, as a daydream and then as reality.
 Like with any destination, our slice of paradise has locations we love, parts that could be improved and recently, a phenomenon that is really cramping the ambiance for locations in the Caribbean.

 If you are reading this blog in preparation or are considering traveling to Ambergris Caye, hopefully I will paint a fair picture that captures the magic while addressing hot topics like

 If you are looking for more high level details on what makes the island great, check out my previous blog, Mopeds on the Beach.
-However, if you are looking for specific island spots and information, keep on reading!
+However, if you are looking for specific island spots, keep on reading!

 Being foodies, my husband and I prefer to sit at the bar where we are able to chat with bar staff and fellow patrons.
 And as Texans, we can talk!
 While the island has absolutely provided the backdrop for some of the best conversation and introductions, savoring some of the dishes often shut us up.

 Blue Water Grill

 On our first trip, we were within walking distance to this beachside restaurant.
 Interestingly enough, it is actually owned by a Texas couple.
 This can be the only explanation for how an island restaurant managed to have one of the best steaks we have ever tasted!
 We also enjoyed tasty items from the menu like conch chowder.
 Conch shells are all over the island so we had to see what the fuss was about!
 We expected it to be similar to a clam chowder but the heartiness of it actually more resembled a corn chowder.
 Seriously delicious!